MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 For schools and other academic organizations, you have three ways to get voice features.

-- Buy an EDU A1 or A3 plan and Microsoft 365 Teams Phone with Calling Plan.
+- Buy an EDU A1 or A3 plan and Microsoft 365 Teams Phone with Calling Plan bundle.
 - Buy an EDU A1 or A3 plan and add voice features individually.
 - Buy an EDU A5 plan, which includes voice features.